-Virtual reality is here – 2016 is the year when the likes of Oculus Rift, PlayStation VR and the HTC Vive take virtual reality mainstream.
-And it's already started.
-With HTC Vive and Oculus Rift now in the hands of gamers, the revolution is already under way.
+Virtual reality is here – 2016 is the year when the likes of Oculus Rift, PlayStation VR and the HTC Vive take the medium mainstream.
+And it's well on its way.

-For the uninitiated, virtual reality is an immersive experience in which your head movements are tracked in a three-dimensional world, making it ideally suited to games and even movies.
+For the uninitiated, VR is an immersive experience in which your head movements are tracked in a three-dimensional world, making it ideally suited to games and even movies.

 Explained: How does VR actually work?